workleap/wl-r2wc/README.md

 The main functionality is inside the `widgets` folder.
 The `apps` folder contins a few examples to test the functionality in different frameworks.

+## How to use this repo?

+This repo is a template repo which also have some examples to see how this strategy work in action.
+After cloning the repo:

+- Run `pnpm install` inside `/widgets`, `/app/vanilla-js`, and `app/react`,
+- Run `pnpm build` inside `/widgets` to build the output files.
+- To run the apps, inside their folders:
+  - Run `pnpm start` for Vanilla-Js app.
+  - run `pnpm dev` for React app.

+Note: whenever you made a change inside the `widgets` you need only to run `pnpm build` and then refresh your running app.

+you can follow the next steps to see how you can change and see the result.

 ## How to create a framework-agnostic widget?

 ### Main logic in React